isocroft/Cachr/README.md

 ## Caveats/Gotchas

 >If any of the files listed in the _manifest.appcache_ file is modified, the _manifest.appcache_ file itself must also be modified.
-You can do this by altering the date comment on the second line using a _server script_ or a _cron job_ perhaps so you don't have to do it manually yourself everytime.
+You can do this by altering the date comment on the second line using a _server script_ or a _schedule script_ perhaps so you don't have to do it manually yourself everytime.

 # Licence